EdoSantu24/SplashLight/README.md

 - Physical button
 - Resistors

-Below you can see the initial design and the final 3D-printed prototype.
+Below you can see the final 3D-printed prototype.

 <table>
   <tr>